lakeplacid/cloudnative/what_is_new.md

 ### Code
 {: #code notoc}

-   * The generated Objective-C and Swift code for iOS now uses CocoaPods to manage dependencies.
-This means that you need to install CocoaPods.
-To install it, run `sudo gem install cocoapods`.
+   * The generated Objective-C and Swift code for iOS now uses CocoaPods to manage dependencies, so you must install it.
+To install CocoaPods, run `sudo gem install cocoapods`.
 After CocoaPods is installed, run `pod setup` to configure it (if not configured already).
 Finally, run `pod install` to download and install the project dependencies prior to opening your `.xcworkspace` file in Xcode.
 Further details are available in the `README.md` file in the downloaded code archive.
 Read about [Prerequisite Developer Tools](get_code.html#prereq-dev-tools) for more information.

 Check back often to stay current with new updates.